arbor-sim/arbor/doc/install.rst

 Arbor uses MPI for distributed systems.
 By default it is built without MPI support, which can enabled by setting the ``ARB_WITH_MPI`` configuration flag.
-An example of building a 'release' (optimized) version of Arbor with MPI:
+An example of building a 'release' (optimized) version of Arbor with MPI is:
-is:

 .. code-block:: bash